Helping parents understand 30 hours

 Please note that this information applies to parents and providers in England.

-Parents can find out what childcare options are available to them at Childcare Choices - a new government website.
+Parents can find out what childcare options are available to them at Childcare Choices - a government website.
 It includes interactive features that will help parents understand whether they are eligible for the various forms of help the government is offering.

 This chart shows how all the available funding streams interact with each other.